 Functional Medicine is a systems biology-based approach that focuses on identifying and addressing the root cause of disease.

 We have adapted this approach to design our own model, training students how to apply functional medicine principles to individual cases and incorporating the latest scientific evidence in the field of nutrition.

 Your clinical training culminates with two level 6 Clinical Practice modules.
-These include the preparation and delivery of nutrition consultations to real-life clients under supervision, preparing you for your future career by providing you with the opportunity to develop your consultation skills in a safe, supervised and supportive environment.
+These include the written preparation and online delivery of nutrition consultations (via Zoom) to real-life clients under supervision.
+This will prepare you for your future career by providing you with the opportunity to develop your consultation skills in a safe, supervised and supportive environment.

 You will be expected to demonstrate a critical and evidence-based approach to designing the interventions, as well as adherence to and awareness of all relevant codes of professional practice and safety issues.